 Gateway's STEAM Center

-Gateway will soon have a new, dedicated space that will ignite our students' creativity, foster their critical thinking, and enable them to engage with technology, each other, and the world around them.
-The STEAM Center, a renovated 4,000 square foot former locker room on the Gateway High School campus, will include a Maker Lab, enabling students and teachers to tinker, test, prototype, and engage in hands on learning that require real world problem solving.
+Gateway is home to a new, dedicated space that ignites our students' creativity, fosters their critical thinking, and enables them to engage with technology, each other, and the world around them.
+The STEAM Center, a renovated 4,000 square foot former locker room on the Gateway High School campus, includes a Maker Lab where students and teachers tinker, test, prototype, and engage in hands-on learning that requires real-world problem solving.

 Gateway’s highly successful science program is founded on the idea that students learn best when they are engaged in the highly rigorous work of real scientists.
-All students at Gateway are required to take at least three years of science, a requirement that exceeds the admissions requirements for the UC and CSU system.
+All students at Gateway are required to take at least three years of science, exceeding the admissions requirements for the UC and CSU systems.
 In addition to these three core science classes, students have the opportunity to take a variety of advanced science electives.
 All science classes have three overarching design components: inquiry based learning, real-world applications, and collaborative team building.